kannans89/ElmRepo/10_Functions/10_Functions.md

 The function declaration specifies the following:
 - Name of the function
 - Data type of the parameters.This is optional as a function may or may not have parameters.
 - Data type of the value, which the function will return.
-Functions in must always return a value as Elm is a functional programming language.
+Functions in Elm must always return a value as Elm is a functional programming language.
 Unlike functions in other programing languages, Elm functions do not use the *return* keyword to return a value.

 2. **Function Definition or Function Implementation**: A function definition provides the actual body of the function.A function definition specifies how a specific task would be done.
 The syntax for defining a function is as given below: